Samuel Moreno Rojas: Controversy during candidacy

 On 21 October, in a live TV debate, he was asked by Antanas Mockus if he would pay for 50 votes if that prevented someone who had already paid for 50,000 votes from winning, thus "saving Bogotá".
 His response was "Yes, without doubt!".
 His answer was controversial and highly criticized.
-Later, he claimed that he had not understood the question and that the expression "saving Bogotá" had led him to give such answer.
+Later, he claimed that he had not understood the question and that the expression "saving Bogotá" had led him to give such an answer.

 During his campaign he proposed the construction of an underground rapid transit system to increase the city's public transport capacity and reduce commuting time and crowding.
 This proposition was controversial, because the city already had a mass transit system, the TransMilenio which is not finished yet, and the construction of this new system will make impossible to finish it, there's also the possibility that the city can't afford the construction and maintenance of the railway.
-President Álvaro Uribe mentioned that he would support the new system after proper analysis of the proposal and viability and suggested that the system must be financially self-sustainable if built.
+President Álvaro Uribe mentioned that he would support the new system after proper analysis of the proposal and viability, and suggested that the system must be financially self-sustainable if built.
 Uribe alleged that the Colombian government was unable to sustain through subsidies the maintenance of the rapid transit system.